GregoryD-Git/RealTime_SpeedControl/README.md

 Below is a graphic from my dissertation work outlining the speed controller set up and the operation on the treadmill with a participant.

+Panel A is the physical set-up while panel B shows the experimental set-up and condition progression.

+Panel

 ### Real Time Controller Set Up
 ![Real Time Controller Set Up](RealTimeController.JPG)